pranav-kural/transacai-docs/CONTRIBUTING.md

 We expect all contributors to adhere to our code of conduct.
 Please review our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

-Thank you for your contributions and helping us improve QvikChat documentation!
+Thank you for your contributions and helping us improve Transac AI documentation!